sarazmi02/vscode-docs/api/get-started/your-first-extension.md

 yo code

 # ?
 What type of extension do you want to create?
 New Extension (TypeScript)
 # ?
-What's the name of your extension?
-HelloWorld
+What's the name of your extension? saraz mi
 ### Press <Enter> to choose default for all options below ###

 # ?
 What's the identifier of your extension? helloworld
 # ?
-What's the description of your extension?
-LEAVE BLANK
+What's the description of your extension? subscribe to my channel (https://www.youtube.com/channel/UCWiu5DbrkGMtYWTcaFog_Kg)
 # ?
 Initialize a git repository?
 Yes
 # ?
 Bundle the source code with webpack?
 No
 # ?
 Which package manager to use? npm